ngalaiko/galaiko.rocks/content/posts/dcp/problem-7/index.md

 ---
 title: "Daily Coding Problem: Problem #7"
-tags: [
-    "go",
-    "development",
+tags: ["go", "development", "interview"]
-    "interview",
-]
 date: "2018-07-08"
-categories: [
+categories: ["Daily Coding Problem"]
-    "Daily Coding Problem",
-]
-aliases: [
+aliases: ["/posts/2018-07-08/"]
-    "/posts/2018-07-08/",
-]
 ---

 # Problem

 This problem was asked by Facebook.

-Given the mapping a = 1, b = 2, ... z = 26, and an encoded message, count the number of ways it can be decoded.
+> Given the mapping a = 1, b = 2, ... z = 26, and an encoded message, count the number of ways it can be decoded.
+>

-For example, the message '111' would give 3, since it could be decoded as 'aaa', 'ka', and 'ak'.
+> For example, the message '111' would give 3, since it could be decoded as 'aaa', 'ka', and 'ak'.
+>

-You can assume that the messages are decodable.
+> You can assume that the messages are decodable.
 For example, '001' is not allowed.

 # Solution